Jellyfish227/CSCI3170_Project/README.md

 - **src/SalespersonTable.java**
   Inherits from `Table` and implements specific operations for the salesperson table, including table creation and loading salesperson data.

+- **src/run.bat**
+  A batch file that automates the compilation and execution of the Java application.
+It compiles all Java source files in the `src` directory and then runs the `Main` class, providing a simple way to start the application without manually entering commands.

 ## Group Members
 - **Tam Yiu Hei**